 Wishing you and your family the best in 2015.
-With light,

 Wow, what a summer it's been!
 I'm currently settling in and readjusting to life in Denver after a wonderful month visiting our staff and programs in Namibia.
 Our team on the ground is doing amazing work and is growing everyday!
 Despite the fact that this project is not quite fully funded, we have increased our sales network dramatically and now have 37 energy entrepreneurs working with us to distribute clean, affordable and sustainable energy products throughout rural Namibia.